 - Community-based Learning: The center supports faculty and students in crafting reciprocal partnerships with community organizations.
 Students engage in coursework that deepens their understanding of complex issues and supports community partners in addressing locally defined challenges and opportunities.

-- STEM Outreach: Smith STEM Ambassadors support STEM education in Northampton schools.
+- STEM Outreach: Smith STEM ambassadors support science, technology, engineering and mathematics education in Northampton schools.
 These campus/community partnerships nurture students’ abilities to draw upon and convey knowledge, think critically and plan creatively while offering K–12 teachers hands-on support in state-of-the-art teaching methods.